Readri205/MS4_shopfront/README.md

  - V11.0 New folder for favicons
  - V11.1 Favicons to root
  - V11.2 Remove site manifest file from favicon
+ - V11.3 Amend to favicon and mobile menu styles

 ***